Ace Hood: 2009–2012: Ruthless and Blood, Sweat, & Tears

-On June 30, 2009, seven months later, Hood released his second album, titled Ruthless, once again on Def Jam.
+On June 30, 2009, Hood released his second album, titled Ruthless, again on Def Jam.
 The album's first single was "Overtime", which was produced by The Runners and featured Akon and T-Pain.
-The album's second single is "Loco Wit The Cake", which was produced by Schife, of the Palm Beach County Karbeen Mafia.
+The album's second single was "Loco Wit The Cake", produced by Schife, of the Palm Beach County Karbeen Mafia.
 The album's guest list includes Rick Ross, Ludacris, Jazmine Sullivan, The-Dream, Birdman, and Lloyd.
 The album debuted at number 23 on the Billboard 200, selling 20,000 copies its first week.

-Hood confirmed that his third album will be called, Blood, Sweat & Tears.
-It was released on August 9, 2011.
-The first official single, "Hustle Hard", became Ace's highest charting solo single, peaking at number 60 on the Billboard Hot 100.
-The second official single is "Go 'N' Get It".
-Both tracks are produced by Lex Luger.
-The third single is "Body 2 Body" featuring Chris Brown and the song is produced by J.U.S.T.I.C.E.
+Hood's third album, Blood, Sweat & Tears, was released on August 9, 2011.
+The first official single, "Hustle Hard", became his highest charting solo single, peaking at number 60 on the Billboard Hot 100.
+The second official single was "Go 'N' Get It".
+Both were produced by Lex Luger.
+The third single was "Body 2 Body", featuring Chris Brown and produced by J.U.S.T.I.C.E.
 League.
 It peaked at number 65 on the Hot 100.
-The album features artists like T-Pain, Yo Gotti, Kevin Cossom, Rick Ross & Lil Wayne.
-The album debuted at number 8 on the Billboard 200, selling 26,000 copies, becoming the rapper's most successful album so far.
+The album features T-Pain, Yo Gotti, Kevin Cossom, Rick Ross, and Lil Wayne.
+The album debuted at number 8 on the Billboard 200, selling 26,000 copies, becoming Hood's most successful album this far.
 He promoted the album with his first concert tour, the Hustle Hard Tour.

-He also appeared on three tracks from DJ Khaled's fifth studio album, We the Best Forever: "I'm Thuggin'", "Future", and the "Welcome to My Hood (Remix)".
+Hood also appeared on three tracks from DJ Khaled's fifth studio album, We the Best Forever: "I'm Thuggin'", "Future", and "Welcome to My Hood (Remix)".

 Hood started 2012 by collaborating with Cash Money Records artist Bow Wow on a song called "We Going Hard".
-He will be appearing on Maybach Music's Self Made Vol. 2 album.
-Birdman and DJ Khaled signed Hood and We The Best Music Group to Cash Money Records.
-Hood will be recording his fourth studio album under We The Best and Cash Money Records.
-He has made guest appearances on tracks by other recording artists such s Talib Kweli, Jadakiss, Brisco, and "The Drill" by The Game, also featuring Meek Mill, which appears on his California Republic.
+He was set to appear on Maybach Music's Self Made Vol. 2 album.

+Birdman and DJ Khaled signed Hood and We the Best Music Group to Cash Money Records.
+Hood was expected to record his fourth studio album under We the Best and Cash Money Records.

+He has made guest appearances on tracks by artists such as Talib Kweli, Jadakiss, and Brisco.
+He was featured on "The Drill" by The Game, also featuring Meek Mill, which appears on his California Republic.